 Malvazija Istarska is an indigenous white wine grape.
 As the name suggests, it is at home in Istria.

-There are over 20 types of Malvasia grapes found around the Mediterranean but Malvazija from Istria tastes distinctly different.
-It has become the flagship grape of Istria and nearly every producer in the region makes Malvazija wine.
+Over 20 types of Malvasia grapes are found in the Mediterranean climate growing areas, but Malvazija from Istria tastes distinctly different.
+It has become the flagship grape of Istrian wines Istria, and nearly every producer in Croatia’s wine regions makes a type of Malvazija wine.

-Malvazija can be made into many different styles including fresh and fruity; barrel aged and complex; and macerated white/orange wine.
+Malvazija can be made in various styles, including fresh and fruity, barrel-aged and sophisticated, and macerated white/orange wine.

-The fresh and fruity examples are the easiest to find.
+The fresh and fruity wine examples are the easiest to find.
 They are summery white wines with floral and peach flavors.
-These wines are absolute crowd pleasers and there’s hardly ever a bad Malvazija wine on the market.
+These wines are absolute crowd-pleasers, and there’s hardly ever a bad Malvazija wine on the market.

 If you are eating out at a local Konoba or restaurant and don’t know which wine to choose, Malvazija makes a sensible default choice.